chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 In the 1980s and 1990s, print magazines were another important venue of communication.
 Search/chat points to _PC Magazine_, _PC World_, and _Byte_ as
-three of the most important.
+the three most relevant for us.
 Internet Archive has a partial archive for the [first](https://archive.org/details/PCMAG).
 [Vintage Apple](https://vintageapple.org/) has full archives for the [other](https://vintageapple.org/pcworld/)